hardyoyo/lando-seed-db-postgres/README.md

 * `lando db-import <file>`  Import a dump file into the database.
 * `lando` Show all availble Lando commands.

+> Note: Lando relies on you to only use the postgres user, and no password.
+It's just the way it is.
+[Read more](https://docs.lando.dev/config/postgres.html#configuration) if you're curious.

 ## What's Next?

 That's kinda up to you.
 If you have an SQL client you like (I'm partial to [TablePlus](https://www.tableplus.io/download) myself), fire it up and point it at `localhost:5432`